 In the normal course of any audit, we identify misstatements between amounts we believe should be recorded in the financial statements and the disclosures and amounts actually recorded.
 These differences are classified as "known" or "judgemental".
 Known differences represent items that can be accurately quantified and relate to a definite set of facts or circumstances.
 Judgemental differences generally involve estimation and relate to facts or circumstances that are uncertain or open to interpretation.

-Summary of adjusted differences
+Summary of adjusted and unadjusted differences

-We highlight misstatements greater than £52,000 for the main accounts and £11,500 for the Firefighters' Pension Fund which have been corrected by management that were identified during the course of our audit.
-No misstatements have been identified to date.
+We highlight misstatements greater than £56k for the main accounts and £11k for the Firefighters' Pension Fund which have been corrected by management that were identified during the course of our audit.